-Each year nature reminds us that it is time to vaccinate our pets against rabies.
+Each year when the early bloomers are announcing the arrival of spring, nature reminds us that it is time to vaccinate our pets against rabies.
 Our cats and dogs will be out more often and the foxes and raccoons will begin to explore their surroundings with their young.
 Vaccinating our pets reduces the incidence of this virus and it brings great peace of mind knowing that we have protected them.
 Each year, thousands of pets, mostly cats, are euthanized to test for the rabies virus, for the only way to test is to examine the brain and, sadly, many cats give their life to rabies research by becoming a statistic.